-As previous studies have aimed at discerning the level of relatedness between the prime and target words, the next step in this line of research would be to investigate the effect, if any, of the type of relation shared between the prime and target words.
+As previous studies have aimed at discerning the level of relatedness between the prime and target words, the next step in this line of research would be to investigate the effect, if any, of the type of relatedness shared between the prime and target words.
 Words can be related semantically or associatively.
-Associative word pairs are words that are linked in one’s memory by contextual relationships, such as BASKET and PICNIC
+Associative word pairs are words that are linked in one’s memory by contextual relationships, such as BASKET and PICNIC (Nelson, McEvoy &, Schreiber, 2004).

-.
 Associative words are linked due to the language a person uses and the culture they are a part of.
 Using words together contextually forges associative relationships in the brain, such as the words ALIEN and PREDATOR, which would be associatively linked for most Americans due to the movies and popular culture.
 Semantic word pairs are those linked by their shared features, such as WASP and BEE.
-(Nelson, McEvoy &, Schreiber, 2004)

-Associative and semantic relationships between words are something we can measure using existing methods and databases.
-Maki, McKinley, and Thompson (2004) took the online dictionary, WordNet, and using methods by Jiang and Conrath (1997) and software by Patwardhan and Pederson (2003) created databases of words displaying associative strength and semantic distance between individual words.
-This database displayed the separable differences between semantic and associated relatedness, as well as forming a common database of semantic distances (levels of semantic relatedness).
-These distances were measured using the terms Forward Strength (FSG) and the Jiang and Conrath measure of semantic distance (JCN).
-FSG refers to the probability that a prime word will elicit the target word, representing their level of association.
+Associative and semantic relationships between words are experimentally definable by the use of normed databases.
+Maki, McKinley, and Thompson (2004) took the online dictionary, WordNet, and using methods by Jiang and Conrath (1997) and software by Patwardhan and Pederson (2003) created databases of words displaying the semantic distance between individual words.
+This database displays the relatedness between two words by measuring how semantically close words appear in a hierarchy, or the JCN.
 JCN measures the word pairs' informational distance from one another, or their semantic similarities.
-Therefore, a high FSG score shows strong associative relation, whereas a low JCN score demonstrates a close semantic relationship.
+Therefore, a low JCN score demonstrates a close semantic relationship.

 Another useful database, created by Nelson, McEvoy, and Schreiber (2004), is centered on the associative relationships between words.
 These relationships were measured using extensive norming via a large population of people from many different backgrounds providing feedback on words associated with other words in their memory.
 Participants were given cue words and asked to write the first meaningfully related or associated word that came to mind.
 These responses were asked of and averaged over many participants.
+This method creates the forward strength (FSG) or the probability that a prime word will elicit the target word, representing their level of association.
 This method allows for the greatest diversity in participants’ previous life experiences, which prevents the database from being culturally or regionally biased towards one group or another.

 The current study seeks to discover if there are significant differences between N400 activation in the brain when presented with semantic-only, associative-only, and unrelated word pairs.
 Further knowledge of the role different types of word associations play in the N400 waveform will facilitate future research in priming and ERP data.
 If differences are found in specific types of word relations, the study of cognitive language comprehension will shift towards understanding further these specific differences.